3rd grade identifying prepositions worksheets

 A preposition connects a noun to the rest of the sentence, usually telling where, when, or how: across the field, during recess, with a flashlight.
-Third graders find prepositions quickly once they learn the common set, and they start noticing the whole phrase that follows.
+Third graders find prepositions and start noticing the whole phrase that follows.

-Free printable PDF, aligned to Common Core L.4.1.e.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.4.1.e.

 The kind of sentences you'll get